EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

 EVGO’s Market Performance

-During the last 5 trading sessions, EVGO fell by -6.57%, which changed the moving average for the period of 200-days by -65.13% in comparison to the 20-day moving average, which settled at $5.14.
-In addition, EVgo Inc. saw -17.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EVGO rose by +7.95%, which changed the moving average for the period of 200-days by -62.81% in comparison to the 20-day moving average, which settled at $4.68.
+In addition, EVgo Inc. saw -10.74% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EVGO starting from Nanus David, who purchase 5,882,352 shares at the price of $4.25 back on May 22.
-After this action, Nanus David now owns 5,882,352 shares of EVgo Inc., valued at $24,999,996 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EVGO starting from Zoi Catherine, who sale 60,030 shares at the price of $3.98 back on Jun 01.
+After this action, Zoi Catherine now owns 163,796 shares of EVgo Inc., valued at $238,919 using the latest closing price.

 Stock Fundamentals for EVGO